hsyodyssey/awesome-parallel-blockchain/README.md

 In terms of system implementations, there are three general forms of Parallel/Concurrent EVM.

 1. Multi-threads with one EVM instance.
-2. Multi-threads with multi-EMV instances on one node.
+2. Multi-threads with multi-EVM instances on one node.
-3. Multi-threads with multi-EMV instances on multi-nodes (basically, this is system-level sharding).
+3. Multi-threads with multi-EVM instances on multi-nodes (basically, this is system-level sharding).

 ## Parallelsim and Concurrency in Blockchain